akheron/jansson/doc/apiref.rst

    information about the error. *flags* is currently unused, and should be set to 0.

+.. function:: json_t *json_loadb(const char *buffer, size_t buflen, size_t flags, json_error_t *error)

+   .. refcounting:: new

+   Decodes the JSON string *buffer*, whose length is *buflen*, and returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error.
+This is similar to :func:`json_loads()` except that the string doesn't need to be null-terminated. *flags* is currently unused, and should be set to 0.

 .. function:: json_t *json_loadf(FILE *input, size_t flags, json_error_t *error)

    .. refcounting:: new